bolt-observer/lightning-vault/README.md

 * Verifying whether a macaroon works

   Is done automatically while adding a macaroon but you can invoke that step independently too using `/verify/:pubkey/` HTTP GET method.
 Similar to adding a macaroon this requires `write` permissions.
-  Note that this can be quite slow as Vault will actually try to connect to your lightning nod.
+  Note that this can be quite slow as Vault will actually try to connect to your lightning node.

 * Querying whether a macaroon exists

-  This can be invoked by any authorized user using `/query/:pubkey` HTTP GET request.
+  This can be invoked by any authorized user using `/query/:pubkey/` HTTP GET request.
 The difference between getting a (restricted) macaroon and this method is that no data about the macaroon itself will be returned, just the fact whether a macaroon for that public key is stored in Vault or not.
-Using this method a user who has `write` but no `read` permissions can check whether data for a specific pubkey already exists (and for instance decide to not overwrite it).
+Using this method a user who has `write` but no `read` permissions can check whether data for a specific node already exists (and for instance decide to not overwrite it).

+  (In the HTTP URLs `:pubkey` means the actual public key like `0367fa307a6e0ce29efadc4f7c4d1109ee689aa1e7bd442afd7270919f9e28c3b7`)

 ## Usage